 Tax-Qualified Policies

 You may have a choice between a federally “tax-qualified” long-term care insurance policy and one that is “non-tax-qualified.”
 The differences between the two types of policies are important.
 A tax-qualified policy, or a qualified policy, offers certain federal income tax advantages.
-If you itemize your income tax deductions (about 35% of U.S. tax filers itemize), you may be able to deduct part or all of the premium you pay for a qualified policy.
-You can deduct total medical expenses, including your long-term care insurance premium, that are greater than 7.5% of your adjusted gross income (10% in 2013).
+If you itemize your income tax deductions (about 29.6% of U.S. tax filers itemize), you may be able to deduct part or all of the premium you pay for a qualified policy.
+You can deduct total medical expenses, including your long-term care insurance premium, that are greater than 10% of your adjusted gross income (Effective Jan.
+1, 2017).
 The most you can deduct for your long-term care insurance premium depends on your age, as shown in the table.